Categories

 • The outcomes and results

-• Ongoing efforts to align services and deliver increased value
+• Ongoing efforts to align services and deliver increased value.

-• Entries are particularly welcome from organisations working across health and social care
+• Entries are particularly welcome from organisations working across health and social care.

 Supporting evidence may include:

-• Internal and external plans and reports, press activity, citizen feedback, peer reviews
+• Internal and external plans and reports, press activity, citizen feedback, peer reviews.

 The Solutions Partners awards will recognise commercial organisations that have made an outstanding contribution by partnering with public sector bodies.
-They will be able to demonstrate the transformative and innovative impact their teams have had on public services, and their ability to reach and exceed their clients’ goals.
+They will be able to demonstrate the transformative and innovative impact their teams have had on public services, and their ability to understand, to reach and exceed their clients’ goals.

-Winners will be selected from the following categories, please select the appropriate category below
+Winners will be selected from the following categories, please select the appropriate category below.

 • Audit & Accountability